feoh/blindnotdumb/content/getting_started_with_python_on_windows_2021_edition_push_the_easy_button.md

 ## Side Note: Everyone Will Tell You To Use WSL - You Probably Don't Want That!

 I hear a lot of incredibly talented and experienced well meaning UNIX/Mac enthusiasts tell newcomers looking to get going on Windows "Oh well you just use WSL!
 It's easy!
-Then you install python with apt get yada yada, and then you install pyenv, and then you configure your shell's environment to use the right shims... and...
+Then you install python with apt get yada yada, and then you install pyenv, and then you configure your shell's environment to use the right shims... and..."

 The truth is that if you want to learn Linux - you SHOULD!
 It's an incredible platform and a virtually bottomless font of power waiting for you to tap.

-But if there's one thing I've learned from 30 years in the tech trenches, it's that trying to learn a million things all at once is the surest way to learn nothing.
-Why not foucs on teaching yourself Python programming first and then exploring Linux as a separate effort?
+But if there's one thing I've learned in 30 years in the tech trenches, it's that trying to learn a million things all at once is the surest way to learn nothing.
+Why not focus on teaching yourself Python programming first and then exploring Linux as a separate effort?

 # Install Python